 - The students can communicate about academic issues, analyses and conclusions in the field, both with specialists and with the public.

 This course is open for inbound exchange student who meets the admission requirements, including prerequisites.
 Please see the Admission requirements" and the "Prerequisite" sections for more information.

 Do you have questions about this course?
 Please check the following website to contact the course coordinator for exchange students at the faculty: https://en.uit.no/education/art?p_document_id=510412

-- The students must write and pass one obligatory given home-assignment, maximum 5 pages in length (2,500 words, not including references) before they can take the final exam.
+- The students must write and pass one obligatory given home-assignment, maximum 5 pages in length (2,500-3,000 words, not including references) before they can take the final exam.
 The students must write the assignment individually.
-One week will be given for the student to write the assignment.
-The assignment must be approved in order to take the exam.
+Two weeks will be given for the student to write the assignment.

 - About the course

 - Institutt for samfunnsmedisin